elopezaguilera/exoplanets/README.md

 linear| 0.7793667 0.4766082 0.815
 ```

-In addition to a high accuracy (91\%), the model gets 83\% precision, which is quite good since it filters most of the false positives detected by the pipeline, in fact, the confusion matrix shows that only 58 TCEs that do not represent a planet are classified as real planets.
+In addition to a high accuracy (91\%), the model gets 83\% precision, which is quite good since it filters most of the false positives detected by the pipeline.
+In fact, the confusion matrix shows that only 58 TCEs that do not represent a planet are classified as real planets.
 Furthermore, for unbalanced datasets achieving high precision usually means losing sensitivity, however, this score is still good, 70\%.

 In case we are not happy with these results, we can tune the parameters of the model and try to get results that better fit our requirements.
 Models with different parameters should be tested on the validation set and once the preferred model is chosen, it can be tested on the test dataset.